pnp/PnP-PowerShell/Documentation/UninstallPnPAppInstance.md

 ```powershell
 PS:> Uninstall-PnPAppInstance -Identity $appinstance
 ```
-Uninstalls the app instance which was retrieved with the command Get-SPOAppInstance
+Uninstalls the app instance which was retrieved with the command Get-PnPAppInstance

 ###Example 2
 ```powershell